-Occupation Description Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.
+Job Description & Duties Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.

 Daily Life Of a Branch or Department Financial Manager

-Branch or Department Financial Managers state the following job skills are important in their day-to-day work.
+When polled, Branch or Department Financial Managers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.